Silasveyren-55/scammer-simulator/README.md

 # Scammer Simulator - Universal Penetration Testing Tool

-A comprehensive web-based security testing tool designed to simulate bot attacks and fraudulent activities on social media platforms.
-This tool helps developers validate and strengthen the security measures of their social media clone applications by testing against common attack vectors used by scammers.
+A comprehensive web-based security testing tool designed to simulate highly advanced, undetectable bot attacks and fraudulent activities on social media platforms.
+This tool helps developers validate and strengthen the security measures of their social media clone applications by testing against the most sophisticated attack vectors.

 ## Purpose